 One of the most heartbreaking stats you can tell a marketer is this one: 60 to 70 percent of all marketing content goes unused.
-As a content marketer, it’s difficult to hear that the majority of the content you worked so hard to create is just sitting there, and as a demand gen or account-based marketer, it’s frustrating knowing that there’s so much content in your library that could help sway prospects that isn’t being leveraged by sales.
+As a content marketer, it’s difficult to hear that the majority of the content you worked so hard to create is just sitting there.
+There's got to be a way you can improve sales engagement and put all that content to good use.

-In order to make the best use of the content you already have (and get your sales team to actually share it), we need to shift our focus to the creation of experiences.
-Below, I’ve outlined some ways you can equip your sales team with content they need to help build trust and close more deals.
+Well, there is.
+We just need to shift our focus to the creation of experiences.
+Below, I’ve outlined some ways you can equip your sales team with content they need to help build trust with prospects and close more deals.

 Ask any marketer you know, and chances are, a significant portion of them will report that sales has no idea what their content team is working on, or even what assets are available for them to share with prospects.
 As a marketer, it’s up to you to bridge this gap and empower sales with content that will help them close deals.